Diabetes Travel Insurance

 Using Insulin Abroad

-- The strength of the insulin used in the UK may be different from that used in the country you are going on holiday to.
+- The strength of the insulin used in the UK may differ from that used in the country you are going on holiday.
 In this case, the appropriate syringe for the strength you are using needs to be acquired.

 - Keep your insulin in a cool area and away from direct sunlight.

-- Insulin must not be kept in freezing conditions so when travelling on a plane keep it in your hand luggage with you.
+- Insulin must not be kept in freezing conditions, so keep it in your luggage when travelling on a plane.

-- When you are on holiday, make sure you monitor your glucose levels regularly as insulin might be absorbed faster in warm climates.
-By regularly monitoring glucose, you will be able to safely adjust your dosage accordingly.
+- Monitor your glucose levels regularly on holiday, as insulin might be absorbed faster in warm climates.
+By periodically monitoring glucose, you can safely adjust your dosage accordingly.

 - Insulin should be stored in a cool bag.

-- You will need equipment to monitor your blood glucose, as well as supplies of lancets, strips and a spare meter battery.
+- You will need equipment to monitor your blood glucose and supplies of lancets, strips and a light meter battery.

-- If necessary, take Ketostix, Hypostop, Glucagen injection and Dextrose tablets.
+- Take Ketostix, Hypostop, Glucagon injection and Dextrose tablets if necessary.

 - Always carry on you a diabetes identity card or jewellery.